TRT side effects. Facts and myths.

 • Confirm symptoms of low testosterone such as low sex drive, erectile issues, low energy, depressed mood, or loss of muscle.

-• Check morning total testosterone on at least two separate days, and free testosterone if levels are borderline.
+• Check morning total testosterone on at least two separate days, and consider free testosterone when total testosterone is borderline or when SHBG is likely abnormal.

 • Screen for other causes of symptoms: thyroid problems, depression, medications, heavy alcohol use, and sleep apnea.

-• Baseline labs should include blood counts, PSA, liver function, fasting lipids, and sometimes an A1c for blood sugar.
+• Baseline labs should include blood counts, PSA in appropriate men based on age and risk, liver function, fasting lipids, and sometimes an A1c for blood sugar.

 2. Step 2: Choose the right tool for your goals